vchen007/vchen007.github.io/_posts/2019-10-30-Predicting-Loan-Repayment.md

 df = pd.concat([missing, filled])
 ```
 ## Imbalanced Data
-Taking a look at the number of loans that were paid off and unpaid.
+Taking a look at the number of loans that were paid off: 0 and unpaid: 1.
 Future predictions will duplicate similar results.
 To combate this issue, use of undersampling to balance out the number of Loans that were paid off and unpaid will return more precise forecasting.

 ```python
 df['Loan Status'] = loan_status
 ```
 ```python
 sns.countplot(x='Loan Status', data=df)
 ```